pkic/pkimm/categories/6-certificate-management/pkimm-category-certificate-management.md

      * Where subjects can contact to get a certificate revoked
      * Where misuse of certificates can be reported
      * How long after a revocation request it takes for a certificate to be revoked
+5. Certificate status dissemination
    * How revocation information is disseminated to relying parties
-5. Certificate status dissemination
 6. Key escrow and recovery
 7. Trust anchor management
+   * Trust anchors on machines and devices are a key point of trust management in the organization.
+Unmanaged trust stores can cause both outages and security issues.

 #### Assessment